Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

     gdalbuildvrt My_Map_Name.vrt path1/*.tif

+If you use the wacky console of Windows you have to do this in two steps:

+    for %f in (*.hgt) DO echo %f >> hgt_list.txt gdalbuildvrt -vrtnodata 32767 Alpen.vrt -input_file_list hgt_list.txt

 You can define a no data value, too.
 This is quite useful for DEM data that does not cover a complete rectangular area:

     gdalbuildvrt -vrtnodata 32767  ASTER_GDEM2_Europe.vrt europe/*.tif